Australian Three Peaks Race

 The concept of the race is similar to the British Barmouth to Fort William Three Peaks Yacht Race.
-The Tasmanian race was inaugurated in 1989 after a team competed in the 1987 British event.
+The Australian race was inaugurated in 1989 after a Tasmanian team competed in the 1987 British event.
 The race has been an annual event for 25 years until the last race was conducted in 2013.
 Changes in social patterns have affected many offshore sailing races in Australia in recent years and the Three Peaks Race was no exception failing to attract a viable number of entrants.
 The organising committee made the painful decision to defer running the event until economic and social pressures ease to make the race again viable.

 Events by Year

 H W (Bill) Tilman Trophy Winners

 The Tilman Trophy has been a keenly contested section of the race.
 The trophy is named after the famed Harold William (Bill) Tilman CBE, DSO, MC, FRGS, FRIN Soldier, Mountaineer, Explorer, Sailor 1898–1977 who was the first President of the United Kingdom-based Barmouth to Fort William Three Peaks Yacht Race.
 The UK organising committee in 1989 kindly donated a silver tray trophy to be awarded to the first team to win the race based on a points system that favoured older teams, older yachts and all round participation.